tidymodels/infer/CONTRIBUTING.md

 that existing tests continue to pass.
 If you are a beginner and need help with writing a test, mention this in the issue and we will try to help.

+It's also helpful to run `goodpractice::gp()` to ensure that lines of code are not over 80 columns and that all lines of code have tests written.
+Please do so prior to submitting any pull request and fix any suggestions from there.
+Reach out to us if you need any assistance there too.

 ## Pull requests

 Pull requests should be against the `develop` branch NOT the `master` branch.
 You can set this when creating